 The last thing I want to do is tell you to stop spending, I think we both know that is unrealistic.

 If like me you enjoy spending, you are going to need to change your approach to spending.

 If you want to stop or at the very least minimise your spending, you are going to have to make some sacrifices.
 These sacrifices aren’t going to be big at first but they could be the catalyst to change in other parts of your financial well-being, maybe you’ll start making your lunches for work or forgo the morning coffee and muffin.

-Below are six tips that I personally use to ensure that I control my own spending.
+Below are six tips that I use to make sure that I control my spending.